Brian-Lin-2/frontend-mentor-url-shortener/README.md

 ## My process

 Started with breaking down the design into components.
 Then I added to basic HTML structure.
 After that, I transitioned into styling with css (first mobile then desktop).
 Once the css was all finished, I added the active states before adding some basic JS.
 Finally, I used the shrtcode API and session storage to finish my project.
+Later on, I came back and added a basic backend to my project.
+Stored user data within a MYSQL database.

 ### Built with

 - HTML5
+- TailwindCSS
+- ReactJS
-- Tailwind CSS
+- NodeJS
-- React JS
+- MYSQL
 - Mobile First Workflow

 ### What I learned